 Don’t Game The System

 People reading these reviews will judge for themselves if they ring true and are relevant to their own needs.
 Some of the biggest ways people sniff that out is if they sound too promotional, are written with too many superlatives that just don’t match the usual person’s experience of this service or product, or if you see way too many people clicking that they “Found this review helpful” than any ordinary person would click if not told to do so.

-If you suddenly find the number of Google Places Reviews on your site cut in half, that's Google's way of getting your attention something is wrong.
-Log into your Google Places Page and you may find the missing reviews are all still there and visible when you are logged in - its that Google is not displaying them all until whatever the problem is removed.
+If you suddenly find the number of Google Places Reviews on your site reduced, that’s not unusual and can happen for a wide range of reasons over time difficult to understand why except to expect it.
+Log into your Google Places Page and you may find the missing reviews are all still there and visible when you are logged in – its that Google is not displaying them all until some problem is resolved.

 First, start deleting each element one at a time that might be the most likely cause of the problem – one at a time and save it.

 Then log out, refresh your browser and look at Google’s display of your Google Places page to see if its fixed – displaying the same images you see when you are logged in.
 Many times, this will automatically return the display of the other reviews to the public view as soon as the problem element or photo is removed.